Fej\'er* monotonicity in optimization algorithms

-We remark that a Fejér monotone sequence with respect to a nonempty set $M \subset \HH$ is also Fejér monotone with respect to $\closure{\conv(M)}$, the closure of $\conv (M)$; see \cite[Lem.
-2.1(ii)]{Bauschke:2023}.
-Furthermore, \Cref{prop.Fejer*monotone.char_1}(iii) guarantees that a Fejér* monotone sequence w.r.t.~$M$ is as well Fejér* monotone w.r.t.~$\conv(M)$.
-However, the Fejér* monotonicity cannot always be extended to $\closure{\conv(M)}$, as shown in the next example.
+\begin{remark} We remark that a Fejér monotone sequence with respect to a nonempty set $M \subset \HH$ is also Fejér monotone with respect to $\closure{\conv(M)}$, the closure of $\conv (M)$; see \citet[Lemma 2.1.17]{Cegielski:2012} and \citet[Proposition 3.4]{Combettes:2001a}, or even \citet[Lemma 2.1(ii)]{Bauschke:2023}.
+Furthermore, \Cref{prop.Fejer*monotone.char_1}(iii) guarantees that a Fejér* monotone sequence with respect to $M$ is as well Fejér* monotone with respect to $\conv(M)$.
+However, Fejér* monotonicity cannot always be extended to $\closure{\conv(M)}$, as shown in the next example. \end{remark}

 \begin{example} Let $M\coloneqq (w^k)_{k\in\NN}\subset \RR^2$ with $w^k \coloneqq (1/2^ k,0)$, for all $k \in\NN$.
 Define the sequence $(x^k)_{k\in\NN}\subset\RR^2$ by $x^0\coloneqq (0,2)$ and, for $ \ell\in\NN$,